akmal-hakim/java-servelet-project/README.md

 ============
 <!--
 This is a node.js chat application powered by SockJS and Express that provides the main functions you'd expect from a chat, such as emojis, private messages, an admin system, etc.-->
-This is a Java group project made for the course in my university.
-The system is an online clothing shop with two users which are Administrator and Customer.
+This is a Java group project made for the JAVA course in my university.
+The system is an online clothing shop with two main users which are Administrator and Customer.

 ---
 ## Requirement